jinnerbichler/blog/README.md

-# Code base for blog articles on https://medium.com/@jinnerbichler
+# Code base for blog articles at https://medium.com/@jinnerbichler

 Details can be found in respective folders.